nf-core/metatdenovo/docs/output.md

 - `summary_tables/`
   - `overall_stats.tsv`: statistics summary report.
   - `*counts.tsv`: summary table for featureCounts outputs
-  - `*.tsv`: several tables based on different combination of the pipeline.
+  - `*.tsv`: several tables based on the different combinations of the pipeline.
 From taxonomical to functional annotation (optional)

 </details>